get-convex/workflow/README.md

 });
 ```

-Note: it will not proceed until all steps fired off at once have completed.
+Note: The workflow will not proceed until all steps fired off at once have completed.

 ### Specifying retry behavior